Become a member of LACE by filling out this online form.

 - Begin the bidding selection process for an architect and building contractors.

 - Hire a project manager to oversee implementation after a site has been secured.

 This committee is responsible for identifying the best mechanisms to raise and organize capital.

 Financing for the cooperative will come from local and national sources.
-We are raising money through membership shares, grassroots fundraising, private and public investments, private and public grants and loans, member loans, and other sources, including crowdfunding.
+We are raising money through ownership shares, grassroots fundraising, private and public grants and investments, loans, and other sources, including crowdfunding.